-The most common and noticeable symptoms of coronavirus include coughing, sneezing, fever, and tiredness however some patients may have aches and pains, nasal congestion, runny nose, sore throat or diarrhea.
-These symptoms are usually mild but might gradually increase if it is not detected on time and some people do become infected without developing any of these symptoms mentioned above.
+The most common and noticeable symptoms of coronavirus infection include coughing, sneezing, fever, and tiredness.
+However, some patients may have aches, pains, nasal congestion, runny nose, sore throat or diarrhea.
+These symptoms are usually mild but might gradually increase if it is not detected on time.

 Should I wear a mask to protect myself?

 This is a very common question.
 And the simple answer to that question is, Yes.
 Masks function as barriers to avoid respiratory droplets from being spread from one person to another.
 Even if you are not ill, you should put on a face mask.
 This is because, research has shown that even if a person isn’t showing any symptom of being infected with the virus ,that person, if infected, can still transmit the virus.
 Contrary to popular belief that a mask only protects others and not you, wearing a face mask can also protect you from contracting the virus.
 According to CDC guidelines, everyone above 2 years of age should wear a mask when in a public setting.